threecs/camp/homework-assignments/week-1-html-css-github/recommended-homework-assignment.md

 ## Week 1 (Easier) Assignment - That Portfolio Though...

 ### Overview
-In this assignment, you will be building a professional portfolio site usin HTML/CSS.
-You will be following a style guide to create aesthetically pleasing CSS and adding variuos links to HTML documents.
-Once you're handiwork is complete, you will be uploading your code to GitHub and Heroku.
+In this assignment, you will be building a professional portfolio site using HTML/CSS.
+You will be following a style guide to create aesthetically pleasing CSS and adding various links to HTML documents.
+Once your handiwork is complete, you will be uploading your code to GitHub and Heroku.

 ### Student Notes
 * Welcome to your first opportunity as a front-end web developer.
 In today's activity, you will be advocating for the most important client of all -- yourself!
 In making a portfolio, you are taking a first step towards building your brand as a web designer.